More Emergency Aid to Enter Gaza on Sunday, Says UN Source

 Our plan, detailed and tested, is in place, says the UN's humanitarian chief Tom Fletcher according to AFP.

-It is about, to begin with, at least 170,000 tons of emergency aid: food, medicine and other necessities.
+It is initially about at least 170,000 tons of aid: food, medicine, and other supplies.
 The UN is ready with teams that will be responsible for distributing the aid to the Palestinians in Gaza.

 Israel's blockade has cut off life-saving aid to Gaza, which has led to famine being declared in parts of the strip.
-The UN aims to get in hundreds of trucks with emergency aid as soon as the ceasefire is in place, with the goal of providing 2.1 million people with food and helping bakeries and soup kitchens to get back on their feet.
+The UN aims to get in hundreds of trucks with aid now that the ceasefire is in place, with the goal of providing 2.1 million people with food and helping bakeries and soup kitchens to get back on their feet.

 Combat famine